Skip to main content

 Research plan

-The PI will use an iterative approach to develop STAY, an induction program for new teachers that includes mentoring, training, observation of exemplary teaching, formative assessment, and participation in a network of teachers.
-In Phase 1, the PI will develop the program using a mixed methods approach, including a review of relevant literature, focus groups with educators (novice and experienced teachers of students with ASD, school personnel, and district-level specialists), classroom observations, and meetings with an advisory board of researchers and practitioners.
-Stakeholder feedback will shape the essential components of the induction program and help determine the feasibility of implementing these components within under-resourced schools.
-During Phase 2, the PI will implement STAY using a quasi-experimental design; obtain extensive feedback during and after implementation through interviews with mentor teachers and novice teachers and the collection of data on teacher and student outcomes, fidelity, and feasibility; and refine the program based on the feedback.
-In the final phase, the PI will conduct a randomized controlled trial with approximately 20 teachers and 40 of their students with ASD to evaluate the promise of STAY for improving teacher outcomes (self-efficacy, job satisfaction, teaching effectiveness, intention to stay in teaching, burnout, and role conflict and ambiguity) and outcomes for students with ASD (academic engagement and goal attainment).
-In addition, the PI will determine the costs associated with implementing STAY.
+The PI used an iterative approach to develop STAY, an induction program for new teachers that includes mentoring, training, observation of exemplary teaching, formative assessment, and participation in a network of teachers.
+In phase 1, the PI developed the program using a mixed methods approach, including a review of relevant literature, focus groups with educators (novice and experienced teachers of students with ASD, school personnel, and district-level specialists), classroom observations, and meetings with an advisory board of researchers and practitioners.
+Stakeholder feedback shaped the essential components of the induction program and helped determine the feasibility of implementing these components within under-resourced schools.
+During phase 2, the PI implemented STAY with a small number of mentor/teacher/student triads; obtained extensive feedback during and after implementation through interviews with mentor teachers and novice teachers and the collection of data on teacher and student outcomes, fidelity, and feasibility; and refined the program based on the feedback.
+In the final phase, the PI conducted a pre/post study to evaluate the promise of STAY for improving teacher outcomes (self-efficacy, job satisfaction, teaching effectiveness, intention to stay in teaching, burnout, and role conflict and ambiguity) and outcomes for students with ASD (academic engagement and goal attainment).

 Career plan

-Through a career development plan, the PI intends to accomplish the following goals: (1) increase capacity to conduct school-based research, (2) develop expertise in mixed methods and group design research, and (3) enhance skills in grant and publication writing.
-This will be accomplished through meeting with mentors; consulting with experts; attending collaborative meetings with university faculty and school and district level administrators; auditing courses and attending trainings in qualitative research, mixed methods, and cost analysis; and attending grant writing groups and workshops.
+Through a career development plan, the PI (1) increased her capacity to conduct school-based research, (2) developed expertise in mixed methods and group design research, and (3) enhanced skills in grant and publication writing.
+This was accomplished through meeting with mentors; consulting with experts; attending collaborative meetings with university faculty and school and district level administrators; auditing courses and attending trainings in qualitative research, mixed methods, and cost analysis; and attending grant writing groups and workshops.

 People and institutions involved